R3Conclave/conclave-core-sdk/README.md

 ./gradlew build -PnativeDebug
 ```

+If you want to debug C/C++ code inside the enclave, you can use the scripts `conclave-gdb` and `conclave-gdb-attach`
+ (in the directory `scripts/`) to debug your code.
+These are just wrappers of `gdb` for Conclave.

 ### IntelliJ and CLion inside the container (Linux only)
 It is possible to install IntelliJ and CLion into the containers, but only on Linux.